clairemerot/Tutorial_SV/04_SR/README.md

 -> What do you think about the information about SVs?
 What differs and does not differ with the vcf produced by Sniffles?

-Like we did for the SVs detected from long-reads we can also open IGV in the desktop and upload the new vcf(s) and the B.bam (or the 4 bams).
+Like we did for the SVs detected from long-reads we can also open IGV in the desktop and upload the new vcf (04_SR/B_SVSR.vcf) and the B.bam (or the 4 bams).
 You can walk along the genome to evaluate visually how the reads seem to support (or not) some SVs.
+Reference is here ~/workshop_materials/structural_variants/assemblies/ref.fasta Bam is here ~/workshop_materials/structural_variants/SR/B.bam

 -> What do you think about our large inversion?
 Was it detected by Delly?